 The size and importance of London prompted a comprehensive drainage scheme for the city to be implemented between 1859 and 1875.
-Following a horrendous sewage episode in the river Thames outside the British Parliament known as the Great Stink in 1858, a comprehensive plan by the sanitation engineer Joseph Bazalgette (1819-91) was accepted.
+Following a horrendous sewage episode in 1858 in the river Thames outside the British Parliament known as the Great Stink, a comprehensive plan by the sanitation engineer Joseph Bazalgette (1819-91) was accepted.
 It intercepted combined run-off and sewage before it entered the river Thames and moved it downstream under gravity towards the sea, lifted periodically by steam pumping stations.
 The two intercept sewers were built into a substantial embankment parallel with the river incorporating an underground railway.
-The untreated wastewater was discharged onto the ebbing tide at two outfall steam pumping stations, Abbey Mills and Crossness, both impressive examples of eclectic Victorian design with huge beam engines to operate the pumps.
+The untreated wastewater was discharged onto the ebbing tide at two outfall steam pumping stations, Abbey Mills and Crossness, further impressive examples of public health architecture, with huge beam engines to operate the pumps.

-The London model of intercept sewers, steam pumping, egg-shaped main sewers built of brick and Portland cement, and glazed pipes was followed by other cities including Amsterdam and Brussels.
-Under Baron Haussmann, Paris initially opted for separate storm water system and discouraged water borne sewers, partly because of the long-established economic use made of sewage by farmers.
+The London model of intercept sewers, steam pumping, egg-shaped main sewers built of brick and Portland cement, and glazed pipes was adopted by other cities, including Amsterdam and Brussels.
+Under Baron Haussmann, Paris initially opted for a separate storm water system and discouraged water borne sewers, partly because of the long-established economic use made of sewage by farmers.
 Eventually a combined sewage system was constructed after a typhoid epidemic.
 Two intercept collecteurs, linked in 1868 by a huge iron siphon under the Seine, now discharged all waste water into the river at just two points, Asnières and Saint-Denis.

 The comprehensive sewer system integrated into Berlin followed Chadwick's concept of using the waste to fertilize the surrounding farmland.
-It was designed in 1869 by the building engineer James Hobrecht (1825 - 1902) whose plan is still in use today.
-Hobrecht divided Berlin into twelve districts, setting a steam pumping station at the lowest part of each, from which the waste was pumped to the outskirts of the city.
-The first one, Radialsystem III, went into operation in 1878 and all twelve were completed in 1909, supplying sewage to 16,000 hectares of farmland.
+It was designed in 1869 by the building engineer James Hobrecht (1825 - 1902) whose urban plan reformed the city.
+Hobrecht divided Berlin into twelve districts, setting a steam pumping station at the lowest part of each, from which the waste was pumped to the outskirts of the urban area.
+The first one, Radialsystem III, went into operation in 1878 and all twelve were completed by 1909, supplying sewage to fertilise 16,000 hectares of farmland.
 In cities like Berlin without major rivers, land dispersal continued during the 20th century.
-Only rising levels of industrial pollution ended the system in the German capital, and it was replaced by modern filter treatment.
+Only rising levels of industrial pollution in the 1930s ended the system in the German capital, and it was replaced by modern filter treatment.

 The Berlin sewage pumping station Radialsystem IX in Berlin.
-Creative Commons
+(Creative Commons)